scalameta/mdoc/docs/readme.md

 ### Performance

-Mdoc is designed to provide a tight edit/render/preview feedback loop while writing documentation.
-Mdoc achieves good performance through
+mdoc is designed to provide a tight edit/render/preview feedback loop while writing documentation. mdoc achieves good performance through

 - [script semantics](#script-semantics): each markdown file compiles into a single Scala program that executes in one run.